pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/GettingStarted.md

 README Example.Scanner           19786.000 ns ±  35.26 %      62125
 ```

-Not only are parsers built with the library more succinct and many times more performant than
+Not only are parsers built with the library more succinct and many times more performant than ad hoc
-ad hoc parsers, but they can also be easier to evolve to accomodate more features.
-For example,
+parsers, but they can also be easier to evolve to accommodate more features.
+For example, right now
-right now our parser does not work correctly when the user's name contains a comma, such as
+our parser does not work correctly when the user's name contains a comma, such as "Blob, Esq.":
-"Blob, Esq.":

 ```swift
 try user.parse("1,Blob, Esq.,true")